pleonastically (adverb): using more words than are necessary to convey meaning either as a fault of style or for emphasis

 peripatetic (adjective): traveling from place to place, esp. working or based in various places for relatively short periods

-Cindy Scott Traeger is a second-year graduate student at the University of Washington, where she is working toward her master's of library and information science (MLIS).
+Cynthia Elizabeth Scott Traeger is a graduate student at the University of Washington, where she is working toward her master's of library and information science (MLIS).
 She is a recent graduate of the University of North Carolina at Chapel Hill, where she earned a BA in multimedia journalism and English.
 She is a good, old-fashioned bibliophile with a penchant for programming and a genuine belief that the universe is eminently organizable.

 She resides in western Washington state at the moment with her husband, William, and their pet African pygmy hedgehog, Sir Bilbo Sonic Traeger, Esq.
 You never can tell where they'll turn up next.